babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Examine the distribution between content types, specifically movies versus TV shows.
-- Identify the most common ratings for movies and TV shows.
+- Identify and analyze the most common ratings across both movies and TV shows.
+- Analyze content distribution by release year to identify trends over time.
+- Evaluate the distribution of content by country to understand regional representation.
-- List and analyze content based on release years, countries, and durations.
+- Review and categorize content durations, including average lengths for movies and series.
-- Explore and categorize content based on specific criteria and keywords.
+- Explore and classify content based on specific keywords and criteria for targeted insights.

 ## Dataset